GareBear99/awesome-audio-plugins-dev/OUTREACH_TARGETS.md

 # Outreach Targets

-A short list of realistic places to submit or reference this repository after publication.
+A short list of realistic places to submit or reference to after publication.

 ## High-signal GitHub targets